estanqueiroa/awscode/cloudformation/vpc-endpoints-tags/README.md

 # VPC Endpoints Tagging with CloudFormation Custom Resource and Lambda

-This CloudFormation (CFN) template creates a private VPC with two private subnets, and also sets up VPC endpoints for Amazon CloudWatch Logs, Amazon S3, and Amazon DynamoDB.
-Additionally, it includes a Lambda function that automatically tags the VPC endpoints with custom tags.
+This CloudFormation (CFN) template includes a Lambda function that automatically tags the VPC endpoints with custom tags.
+Aditionally, it creates for demonstration only a private VPC with two private subnets, and also sets up VPC endpoints for Amazon CloudWatch Logs, Amazon S3, and Amazon DynamoDB.

 ![Alt text](../diagrams/custom-resource.png?raw=true "Diagram Image")